IgooorGP/minst/README.md

-# minst
+# Minst: My installer!

 One command-line tool to install all of your apps on new machines based on a `yml` config file!
 No more waiting waiting hours or forgetting which apps to install, just create a install file and you are good to go!
+So, yea, it's mine and its YOUR installer too!

 ## Usage: Install file